 Client and server certificates have common ancestor certificate, Root or CA certificate used to sign client and server certs.
 For web server and security key to work properly, it is mandatory to have that certificate on your user and server system.

 certutil -scroots update ca.cer "Yubico YubiKey OTP+FIDO+CCID 0"

 Another option is...

 If certificates are signed by a known registered issuer, then you are good to go.
-If certificate is inhouse made, self-signed certificate, then your clients must install CA certificate onto the system as Trusted Root Certificate simply by clicking to the cert and OS will show info page with installation button to open install wizard.
+If certificate is in house made, self-signed certificate, then your clients must install CA certificate onto the system as Trusted Root Certificate simply by clicking to the cert and OS will show info page with installation button to open install wizard.

 Root certificate can be freely put on public website for download, so end user can get it and install it into the system.